maliaditya/MyPortfolio/README.md

-This is my protfolio website project to Showcase my skills
+This is my portfolio website project to Showcase my skills